easttennesseecc-star/Q-Top-Dog-IDE/OPTION_A_HEROKU_2_WEEK_PLAN.md

 ## Executive Overview

-You're going to **deploy Q-IDE to production in 2 weeks** using Heroku.
+You're going to **deploy Top Dog to production in 2 weeks** using Heroku.
 This is the fastest path to real users and real feedback.

 ### What You'll Have After 2 Weeks
 ✅ Live URL that users can visit